nilenso/media/proposals/bial.md

 - Certain tools such as http://www.inspectlet.com/ and https://www.hotjar.com/ record user interactions in a non-intrusive manner, and can be used for better testing on the web.
 Our designers are also familiar with user testing methodologies (either prior to launch of a new product or to test acceptance of new features) by creating mockups and prototypes using prototyping tools.

 ### Our Experience in Project Management ###
-Deepa (@deepa_v on Twitter, @deepa on Slack) and Steven (@deobald on Twitter, @steven on Slack) are our two project managers.
+Deepa and Steven are our two project managers.

 Deepa has managed projects at nilenso ([time tracker]) and kosha [link] as well as nilenso as a project.
-She brings significant business expertise from her previous roles as an investment banker, and entrepreneur.
+She brings to nilenso and the projects she manages significant business expertise from her previous roles as an investment banker, and entrepreneur.

 Steve has led software teams for a decade across the Americas, Europe, and Asia.
-He has run project Inceptions (discussed in the next section) as short as one day for a small nonprofit and as long six weeks for a data warehousing company looking to redefine its entire vision.
+He has run project Inceptions as short as one day for a small nonprofit and as long six weeks for a data warehousing company looking to redefine its entire vision.

-We have used our business modelling experience to help a local orphanage with self-sustainability.
-We have saved weeks of lost time from large projects which simply lacked a clear glossary.
-We have dealt with issues at all levels and we do not shy away from difficult conversations.